Install System Root Certificate¶

-With the path of your prepared certificate file, you can directly write the following interface to install mitmproxy’s root certificate.
-Once installed, it will exist permanently and does not need to be reinstalled.
+Once you have the path to your prepared certificate file, you can use the following API to install the mitmproxy root certificate.
+Once installed, it will persist permanently on the device and does not need to be reinstalled.

 d.install_ca_certificate(cert_path)

-You can call the following code to remove the custom root certificate installed on the device.
-We do not recommend frequent installation and uninstallation.
-If unnecessary, you don’t need to call this interface.
+You can call the following code to remove a custom root certificate previously installed on the device.
+We do not recommend frequently installing and uninstalling certificates.
+Unless necessary, there is no need to invoke this API.

 d.uninstall_ca_certificate(cert_path)